-Lectures, class discussion, reading assignments, small group discussions and presentations will be utilized to achieve course objectives.
+Lectures, class discussion, reading assignments, small group discussions in class and via blogging and presentations will be utilized to achieve course objectives.
 Guest lecturers and films will provide supplementary learning resources.
 Lectures are designed to supplement readings.
 Students are expected to come prepared to each class and participate in discussions of assigned readings and of supplementary material presented in lectures.